Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

-We consider a reentrant network with $m$ servers and $3m$ classes of jobs.
-Each Server $i \in [m]$ processes jobs of Classes $3(i-1)+1,3(i-1)+2$ and $3(i-1) + 3$.
-Only Class 1 jobs take external arrivals with the arrival rate $\lambda_1$.
-Class $3(i-1) + 1$ jobs become Class $3i + 1$ until they become Class $3(m-1) + 1$.
-After Class $3(m-1) + 1$ jobs are processed, they change to Class 2 and enter Server 1.
-Class $3(i-1)+2$ jobs become Class $3i + 2$ jobs until they become Class $3(m-1) + 2$.
-After Class $3(m-1) + 2$ jobs are processed, they change to Class 3 to enter Server 1.
-Class $3(i-1)+3$ jobs become $3i+3$ jobs, until they become Class $3m$ and exit the system after processed.
+We outline the experimental setting for the experiments in Sections \ref{sec:speed} to \ref{sec:sparsity}.
+The experimental setting for the robust policies are provided separately in Section \ref{sec:exp_rob}.
+For the experiments in Sections \ref{sec:speed} to \ref{sec:sparsity}, we consider a reentrant network with $m$ servers and $3m$ classes of fluids.
+Each Server $i \in [m]$ processes fluids of Classes $3(i-1)+1,3(i-1)+2$ and $3(i-1) + 3$.
+Only Class 1 fluids take external arrivals with the arrival rate $\lambda_1$.
+Class $3(i-1) + 1$ fluids become Class $3i + 1$ until they become Class $3(m-1) + 1$.
+After Class $3(m-1) + 1$ fluids are processed, they change to Class 2 and enter Server 1.
+Class $3(i-1)+2$ fluids become Class $3i + 2$ fluids until they become Class $3(m-1) + 2$.
+After Class $3(m-1) + 2$ fluids are processed, they change to Class 3 to enter Server 1.
+Class $3(i-1)+3$ fluids become $3i+3$ fluids, until they become Class $3m$ and exit the system after processed.
+Reentrant networks have important applications in industries such as semiconductors, electronics, and automotive manufacturing, especially in microchip wafer fabrication and thin film production lines \citep{wein88, kumar_re-entrant_1993-1, 5223754}.
 We provide a graphical representation in Figure \ref{fig:reentrant}.
 The parameters $\bm{\lambda}, \bm{\mu}, \bm{c}$ are randomly generated using the software by \citet{evgenyweiss2021}.

+We test Algorithm \ref{alg:main} on the reentrant networks with varying $m$. { However, as $m$ increases, training a policy that covers the entire state space $\mathbb{R}^{3m}_{\ge 0}$ becomes increasingly computationally demanding.
+Demonstrating such coverage at larger values of $m$ would require prohibitively extensive training and evaluation, making it impractical within the scope of our experimental study.
+As discussed in Remark \ref{remark:dist}, a more realistic alternative is to assume a distribution over states and train a policy tailored to that distribution, which is standard in statistical learning literature.
+However, results obtained under such an assumption would necessarily be tied to the specific choice of distribution.

+We therefore adopt a middle-ground approach for our experiments.
+We select three large subsets of the state space using the partitioning scheme proposed in Section \ref{sec:algorithm}, based on whether components of the state vector are zero, and train a separate policy for each subset.
+Under the formalism of Section \ref{sec:algorithm}, this corresponds to defining a partition $\mathcal{P} = \big\{{s_1}, {s_2}, \dots, {s_{2^{3m}-1}}\big\}$ and learning policies for three selected cells.
+We always include the case in which none of the classes are empty, namely the strict interior region $\mathbb{R}^{3m}_{>0}$, and select two additional cells at random.
+We then evaluate the quality of the policy learned in each region separately.}